opendr-io/causality/README.md

 ![Alt text](img/causality.png)

+## CAUSALITY is an intrusion prediction model that is successfully predicting CVEs being watchlisted with lead times ranging from days to months.
+Every incident response we turn into incident avoidance allows us actually get "left of boom" and live our best lives.
+Risk avoidance gives time back to busy DevOPS teams, in addition to security teams, while producing greater CVE risk reduction velocity than conventional or manual processes.

 ### Contents:

 [2025](/2025) : CVEs from calendar 2025 that have been rated by the CAUSALITY model.
 Starting with the [August](/2025/August) run, in that folder, there are two rating levels now, hot and warm.
 This is being done with a multi-stage pipeline of models and algos and has nothing to do with severity, CVSs, EPSS, or the other conventional metrics.
 The model is not open sourced at this time.